jackdoe/detective/book/hello.md

 This book is for parents who know how to code and for kids who don't, but especially for parents and kids who can spend 30 minutes per day, _every day_.
 I am writing this book as I am teaching my daughter (10), and you know how in some cooking shows, they skip the part where the food is cooking?
 I wont do that.
 The book will be longer than it should.

+Again, if your children are older, or younger, this book might not work, you could of course still find pieces that work for you.

+This is more of a log of my experience so far.

 What you need:

 * Computer